Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Dynamic rescaling formulation and self-similar blowups of the gCLM model

 The extra singularity formation in the profile $\Omega(X,\tau)$ in self-similar coordinates indicates that the solution may exhibit a two-scale behavior.
 In order to understand this two-scale feature, we introduce a secondary, smaller scale to resolve the inner profile.
 Recall that the outer scale, namely the ordinary self-similar scaling, is captured by $(T-t)^{\gamma}$.
 We also assume the trajectory of the maximum point of $|\omega|$ is given by $x(t) = r(t) (T-t)^\gamma$ for some function $r(t)$ such that the limit $\lim_{t\to T^-}r(t)$ exists.
 If we zoom into the neighborhood of $x(t)$ on a smaller spatial scale $(T-t)^{\hat\gamma}$ for some $\hat\gamma > \gamma$, we may observe a finer behavior of the solution in the form

 where $\widehat \Omega$ denotes the inner profile, as opposed to the outer profile $\Omega(X,\tau)$.
-The validity of this two-scale ansatz relies on whether a secondary scale $(T-t)^{\hat\gamma}$ actually exists and captures the characteristic width of the shrinking peak of the outer profile.
-Fortunately, our numerical simulation has identified such a secondary scale for some $\hat\gamma > \gamma$ when the outer profile forms a singularity for $a<0$.
+We would also expect $\hat\lambda<-1$, since the inner profile is obtained by zooming in around the singularity of the outer profile.
+The validity of this two-scale ansatz depends on whether a secondary scale $(T-t)^{\hat\gamma}$ actually exists and captures the characteristic width of the shrinking peak of the outer profile.
+Fortunately, our numerical simulation has identified such a secondary scale for some $\hat\gamma > \gamma$ and $\hat\lambda<-1$ when the outer profile forms a singularity for $a<0$.
 Moreover, we find that the inner profile $\widehat\Omega$ remains smooth for all time and converges as $t\to T^-$ (or as $\tau \to +\infty$).

 As mentioned in the introduction, two-scale self-similar finite-time blowups of the form \eqref{eqt:multiscale_blowup} with degenerate initial data have been rigorously established in \cite{huang2025multiscale} for the special case $a=0$, where the inner profile $\widehat\Omega$ is proved to be a traveling wave solution to the physical equation \eqref{eqt:gCLM} with $a=0$.
 Below we argue that for a general $a<0$, if the two-scale ansatz \eqref{eqt:multiscale_blowup} is in fact valid, then the inner profile $\widehat\Omega$ must also be a traveling wave solution to the original physical equation \eqref{eqt:gCLM}.